 What makes the above (including the farewell) even more sobering is when you stop and actually realize that these recordings are all that's left of Cave Johnson, and that they'll almost certainly never be heard again.
 They, along with his image and the parts of the facility he oversaw himself, will now sit underneath Aperture Laboratories forgotten, in silence, forever.

-His undeniably awesome combustible lemon rant is quite sad when visualizing what he must have looked like when recorded it.
-A near penniless man overlooking his empire as it stands on its last legs while slowly dieing a painful death, hunched over a tape deck after he just downed another round of pain pills, screaming his frustration at life while tears stream down his face, most likely breaking down into sobbing after the tape stops recording.
-Even sadder is that his misery is almost entirely his fault to begin with, and his screaming rant is likely an attempt to deflect his own personal responsibility.
+Cave's undeniably awesome combustible lemon rant is quite sad when visualizing what he must have looked like when recorded it.
+A near penniless man overlooking his empire as it stands on its last legs while slowly dying a painful death, hunched over a tape deck, screaming his frustration at life.
+Even sadder is that his misery is almost entirely his fault to begin with, and his rant is likely an attempt to deflect his own personal responsibility.

 Another part is when Wheatley screams "GRAB ME, GRAB ME!"
 Given just shortly before in the boss dialogue, he revealed how hurt he was that you never caught him, it just twisted the knife.